tao996/phalcon-admin-docs/zh-cn/workerman.md

 127.0.0.1 phadmin.test
 ```

-open the `http://phadmin.test/sw/m/demo` and `http://phadmin.test/m/demo`, you will see the result
+then open the http://phadmin.test/sw/m/demo and http://phadmin.test/m/demo, you will see the result